australiangreens/agvrules/docs/constitution/00-acknowledgement-of-country.md

     pages: [3]
 ---

-The Australian Greens Victoria acknowledges the First Nations peoples as the custodians of Country upon which we reside upon.
-We pay our respects to their elders past and present and acknowledges their connection to land, sky, culture, community, tradition and song.
-We further acknowlege that this land is stolen land and sovereignty over Country was never ceded.
-We commit to actively working alongside First Nations people for Truth, Treaty and Just as well as reconciliation for all.
+The Australian Greens Victoria:
+Acknowledges First Nations peoples as the custodians of Country.
+Pays respects to their Elders past and present.
+Acknowledges their connections to land, sea, sky, culture, community, tradition and song.
+Acknowledges that this land is stolen land and sovereignty over Country was never ceded.
+Commits to actively working alongside First Nations people for Treaty and justice.